build-on-aws/content/tutorials/tidy-your-bedroom-identify-unused-resources/index.md

 ![A photo of messy clothing strewn about on shelves](images/AdobeStock_65680526.jpeg "Messy bedrooms / messy cloud resources")
 Following a 'Clean as You Go' approach is better, and avoids a messy bedroom and AWS account.
 In case you didn't do that, I'm going to explain how unneeded resources can quickly add up, and how to identify them in this tutorial.

-## How to Identify Unused Resources?
+## How to Identify Unused Resources

 Recently I was using [**AWS Amplify**](https://docs.aws.amazon.com/amplify/latest/userguide/welcome.html?sc_channel=el&sc_campaign=costwave&sc_content=tidy-your-bedroom&sc_geo=mult&sc_country=mult&sc_outcome=acq) to make a workshop for students learning serverless app development.
 Every time I tested an iteration of the workshop, I created an IAM user with only the minimum permissions needed to use Amplify.
 Amplify makes it easy to provision resources like storage, functions, NoSQL database tables and authentication.
 I diligently deleted the IAM user when each time I was finished, but that only removes the user, not the resources Amplify created.